The Complete Guide to Mobile App Localization

 To localize your mobile app following a smooth process, be sure to check this blog.
 From creating your source strings to selecting the right translation management tool for your needs, it offers you a simple three-step process on how to localize your app and also some useful tips.

-- For an Android app, all your localizable strings will go to the strings.xml file and into appropriate locale directories.
+For an Android app, all your localizable strings will go to the strings.xml file and into appropriate locale directories.
+Check out this Android step-by-step guide for more information.

 The challenges of mobile localization